ruslandede/ruslandede/README.md

-# Dede Ruslan - IT Business Analyst | QA Enthusiast
+# Dede Ruslan - IT Business Analyst
 ---

 <p> IT Business Analyst with strong Quality Assurance experience, including test case development, UAT execution, and defect validation.
 Experienced in requirements analysis, BPMN, and BRD/FSD documentation, with additional involvement in project management to ensure high-quality and successful system delivery. </p>